 Does Costco take Visa or American Express?

 In Canada, Costco only accepts Mastercard in stores.
-One way around this is to purchase Costco gift cards online with the credit card of your choosing and then using those credit cards in store.
+One way around this is to purchase Costco gift cards online with the credit card of your choosing and then use those credit cards in-store.

 What merchant category is Costco?

 When it comes to merchant categories set by the credit card providers, Costco is considered retail.
 Since it’s not considered a grocery merchant, you would not earn any additional points with any credit cards that give an increased earn rate for grocery purchases.
 You get the base earn rate regardless of which credit card you use at Costco.

 The Costco Executive Membership is a higher tier Costco membership that many people consider but aren’t sure if it’s worth it.
 I wrote a detailed post about the value of a Costco Executive Membership which you should check out, but if you’re looking for a quick answer, it comes down to value.
 Basically, you need to spend at least $3,000 a year at Costco for the Executive Membership to pay for the increased annual fee.
 If you spend at least that, you’ll come out ahead.